 Chapter thirty-nine

 DeAngelo flinched at the chirp of a robin or the howl of a lone coyote, his bony finger wrapped around the trigger like a hunter on his first safari.
 They're attacking from all directions!
-It didn't take him long to retrieve the gun from his suitcase and load the bullets, but that was the extent of his weapons knowledge.
+It hadn't taken him long to retrieve the gun from his suitcase and load the bullets, but that was the extent of his weapons knowledge.
 His uncle Stanley gave him the Smith & Wesson revolver but he'd never fired itjust kept it handy should he ever need to use it in self-defense…or some other reason.

 He massaged his arms as the chilly evening breeze penetrated his cotton T-shirt.
 Darn.
 I forgot my jacket in the dining hall.
 Grabbing his jacket off the chair, he paused, noting a peculiar scent.
 It smelled of burning smoke, not the kind a fire would produce but with a sweetness to it, something you might find in a church or spiritual ritual.
 What's that smell?
 He followed the scent, gun in hand, to the door of the back room.
 The sound of a woman chanting filtered through the door.